daisy21107/ibm-weather-art/README.md

 # aiweather

-*Raspberry Pi 4 powered kiosk dashboard that mixes live weather, news, YouTube-radio loops and IBM watsonx.ai text generation, all wrapped in a touch-friendly Kivy UI.*
+*Raspberry Pi 4B powered kiosk dashboard that mixes live weather, news, YouTube-radio loops and IBM watsonx.ai text generation, all wrapped in a touch-friendly Kivy UI.*

 ---

 # IBM – 3D-Printed AI Weather Art

-An AI-enabled, **3D-printed kinetic art** companion aimed at supporting elderly individuals living alone.
+An AI-enabled, **3D-printed case** companion aimed at supporting elderly individuals living alone.
 The installation blends the software in *aiweather* with a physical sculpture, using IBM Watson Assistant for conversation, live weather forecasting, voice interaction, and personalised media suggestions.

 ## Project Objectives